-With so many travel restrictions and requirements abroad, 2022 is shaping up to be another year of road trips and local travel.
-And what better way to spend this winter, spring, summer, and fall than by doing road trips?
+For all these reasons, the US is a prime destination for road trips.
+And what better way to spend this winter, spring, summer, and fall?
 The best vacation spots in the US are all within driving distance of major airports.

 Looking for unique vacations that will leave you in awe?
 Hoping to find places to travel in the US that will make you inspired?
 Let’s take a cross-country road trip from the West Coast to the East Coast.
-Here are some of the many cool places to visit in the US.
+Here are the many cool places to visit in the US.